delvex-community/Community-Blogs/UiPath-ReFramework.md

   3. Process
   4. Exit
 1. Initialization ~> The state at which we initialize all the applications required in the process, or fetch the data need to be processed on.
-  * Init State (InitAllSettings.xaml) ~> An Config File is loaded into our Framework (as Config Dictionary Variable ```String:Object```), which is just an excel file which contains informationn related to logging status/File or Folder Path/Url/Credentials/Assets etc.. things which can be changed
+  * Init State (InitAllSettings.xaml) ~> An Config File is loaded into our Framework (as Config Dictionary Variable ```String:Object``` ), which is just an excel file which contains information related to logging status/File or Folder Path/Url/Credentials/Assets etc.. things which can be changed
   <img src="Images/InitAllSetting.jpg" />

   * Since we are not using ```Orchestrator``` we can just use ```comment out``` activity to disable ```Orchestrator``` activity and ```kill all process```